Rethinking the Value of Agent-Generated Tests for LLM-Based Software Engineering Agents: RQ1: What Testing Behaviors Emerge Under a Light Agent Scaffold?

 Here, $S_{\text{write}}$ is the set of step indices where the agent writes test artifacts, and $N_{\text{steps}}$ is the total number of interaction steps in the task. $t_{\text{first}}$ and $t_{\text{last}}$ are normalized positions in $[0,1]$.
 Smaller values mean the agent writes tests earlier in the task; larger values mean later.
 The span $s_{\text{write}} \in [0,1]$ measures how spread out test writing is across the task.
 Larger values mean more dispersed test writing; smaller values mean a more concentrated window.

 \paragraph{Results.} Table~\ref{tab:rq1-2-timing-combined} summarizes test-writing \emph{positions} for tasks that write tests.
 Across all models, the average first test-writing position is 0.40 for resolved tasks and 0.37 for unresolved tasks.
 The average last test-writing position is 0.78 (resolved) and 0.80 (unresolved).
 Models differ in \emph{when} they start writing tests.
-For example, \textit{gemini-3-pro-preview} starts later (0.53--0.55), while \textit{minimax-m2} and \textit{claude-opus-4-5} start earlier (0.29--0.35).
+For example, \textit{Gemini 3 Pro} starts later (0.53--0.55), while \textit{MiniMax M2} and \textit{Claude Opus 4.5} start earlier (0.29--0.35).
 Most models finish test writing late in the task (last position around 0.75--0.86).
-Models also differ in how spread out test writing is. \textit{gemini-3-pro-preview} has a short span (0.14--0.15). \textit{minimax-m2} has a wider span (0.51--0.56), and \textit{claude-opus-4-5} is also relatively wide (0.41--0.48). \textit{kimi-k2-thinking} is almost identical between resolved and unresolved tasks (0.40--0.82; span 0.42).
+Models also differ in how spread out test writing is. \textit{Gemini 3 Pro} has a short span (0.14--0.15). \textit{MiniMax M2} has a wider span (0.51--0.56), and \textit{Claude Opus 4.5} is also relatively wide (0.41--0.48). \textit{Kimi K2 Thinking} is almost identical between resolved and unresolved tasks (0.40--0.82; span 0.42).
 Overall, unresolved tasks have a slightly larger average span than resolved tasks (0.43 vs.\ 0.38).

-\begin{takeawaybox}[RQ1.2 Test-Writing Timing: Key Pattern] Test writing typically finishes late, but its start time and span are mainly model-dependent; unresolved tasks are only slightly more spread out (0.43 vs.\ 0.38). \end{takeawaybox}
+\begin{takeawaybox}[RQ1.2 Test-Writing Timing: Key Pattern] Test writing typically finishes late, while its start time and span are mainly model-dependent; unresolved tasks are only slightly more spread out. \end{takeawaybox}